mahnaz007/ImagePreprocessing/docs/usage.md

 nextflow run main.nf -resume
 ```
 -c: Specify a custom configuration file for resource allocation or tool-specific options
-## Running the Pipeline Processes
+## Running the Pipeline Processes without nextflow (using Batch script).
-For each step of the pipeline, different processes (e.g., DCM2BIDS, Pydeface, MRIQC) need to be run using specific command lines.
-These commands assume you are using Apptainer or Singularity to containerize the execution environment.
+For each pipeline step, different processes such as DCM2BIDS, Pydeface, and MRIQC need to be executed using specific command-line batch scripts.
+These commands are intended for users who are containerizing the execution environment with Apptainer or Singularity, ensuring consistent and reproducible results.
+Each process can be run independently by specifying the appropriate commands for the desired task.

 ### Running DCM2BIDS
 #### For running 1 participant